 Otorhinolaryngology (ENT) and maxillofacial surgery are different medical fields, but they have many similarities.

 The word ORL is an abbreviated name for a medical profession whose area of work is a large part of the head and neck.
 It deals with function, diseases, malformations and other disorders of the head and neck in children and adults.
 This profession actually consists of several smaller separate branches known as:

 - otology (diseases of the ear, temporal bones and skull base),

 - rhinology (diseases of the nose, paranasal sinuses and orbit of the eye),

 - pharyngology (including lips, oral cavity and pharynx, esophagus) and

 - laryngology (diseases of the throat and trachea).

-To this is added head and neck surgery (including thyroid and salivary gland diseases and other structures and skin), which advances rapidly through anatomical knowledge and the development of technology through head and neck plastic surgery.
+Added to this is head and neck surgery (including diseases of the thyroid and salivary glands and other structures and skin), which contributes the most through head and neck plastic surgery due to rapid progress in the knowledge of anatomy and the development of technology (such as materials in implantology) .

 A more detailed description of the work of this profession can be found on the website of the Confederation of European Otorhinolaryngology – Head and Neck Surgery (CEORLHNS) .